defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 ### Change the Runner Service Account

 By default the chart will create a service account named `gitlab-runner`.
 You can change the name of this service account by by overriding the `serviceAccountName` value in the `uds-gitlab-runner-config` chart along with the `rbac.generatedServiceAccountName` value in the `gitlab-runner` chart.

+### Change the Runner Executor

+This package supports both the Kubernetes executor and the instance fleeting executor for running CI jobs.
+The Kubernetes executor is default, but to swap to the fleeting executor change the following:

+#### `uds-gitlab-runner-config` chart:

+- `executor` - set this to `instance` to flip the executor to use fleeting instances

+#### `gitlab-runner` chart:

+- `runners.executor` - set this to `instance` as well to flip the executor to use fleeting instances
+- `preEntrypointScript` - set this to `gitlab-runner fleeting install` (or if you are already using this value add that line)
+- `runners.fleeting.pluginConfig` - set this for your chosen plugin to configure it for the correct autoscaler (i.e. `name: "my-linux-asg"` for the aws plugin)
+- `runners.fleeting.connectorConfig` - set this for your chosen plugin to be able to connect to instances (i.e. `username: "ubuntu"` for the aws plugin)
+- `runners.fleeting.policy` - set the policy for how the fleeting runners are managed (i.e.
+      `idle_count: 1`)
+- `serviceAccount.annotations.irsa/role-arn` - if you are connecting through IRSA this must be set to the role ARN with access to the autoscaling group.
+- `extraEnv` - set any extra environment variables that may be needed (i.e. `AWS_REGION: us-gov-west-1` for the aws plugin)

+> [!TIP]
+> You can see an example of this configuration for AWS in a bundle under [`bundle/fleeting/uds-bundle.yaml`](./bundle/fleeting/uds-bundle.yaml) in this repository.
+Associated terraform (used for testing this repo) can be found under [`.github/test-infra/asg-iac`](./.github/test-infra/asg-iac) to set things up with an ASG configured through IRSA.

+> [!NOTE]
+> To learn more about configuring instance runners see: https://docs.gitlab.com/runner/executors/instance.html  The `runners.fleeting` config values are YAML objects that are templated to their toml equivalents within the Helm chart.

+> [!NOTE]
+> This package defaults to AWS for fleeting runners but can use other fleeting runner types by overriding the `fleeting.repository` and `fleeting.tag` values in the `gitlab-runner` chart to another plugin included in that package version.
+The documentation for each fleeting type can be found in their repositories for [`aws`](https://gitlab.com/gitlab-org/fleeting/plugins/aws#fleeting-plugin-aws), [`azure`](https://gitlab.com/gitlab-org/fleeting/plugins/azure#fleeting-plugin-azure), and [`googlecloud`](https://gitlab.com/gitlab-org/fleeting/plugins/googlecloud#fleeting-plugin-for-google-cloud-platform-gcp).
+You can see which versions are included in the package by looking at the Dockerfile under [`plugins/Dockerfile`](./plugins/Dockerfile).